Loading

 A collection of some of Ichigo's multiple forms by Tite Kubo

 Ichigo is one of the students attending Karakura High School and having the ability to see ghosts.
 He meets a Soul Reaper named Rukia Kuchiki from a secret organization called the Soul Society, who are in charge of sending souls to the afterlife.
-At the same time, Ichigo's family is attacked by a Hollow, a deceased spirit becoming a warped soul-eating monster which Soul Reapers deal with.
+At the same time, Ichigo's younger sisters are attacked by a Hollow, a deceased spirit becoming a warped soul-eating monster which Soul Reapers deal with.
 After being wounded in an attempt to save Ichigo from a Hollow attack, Rukia transfers her Soul Reaper powers to him so he can save his family.
 In the following months, Ichigo acts in Rukia's place as the Soul Reaper in protecting Karakura Town from Hollows as their friendship continues to grow.
 Ichigo's past is also revealed as he faces the Grand Fisher, a hollow who killed his mother when he was nine years old.
 In time, the Soul Society sends two high-seated officers to take Rukia back for committing the crime of transferring her Soul Reaper powers to a human.
 In training with Kisuke Urahara in order to rescue Rukia, Ichigo obtains his own Soul Reaper powers and learns the name of his Zanpakutō, Zangetsu (斬月, literally “Slaying Moon”).
 He takes his friends with him to the Soul Society: Sado “Chad” Yasutora, Orihime Inoue, and Uryū Ishida.
 Ichigo is confronted by members of Gotei 13, the main military force in the Soul Society.
 As he approaches the prison where she is being held captive, Ichigo does battle with, faces and defeats other Soul Reapers, including Renji Abarai, Kenpachi Zaraki, and Byakuya Kuchiki, who adopted Rukia as his sister.
 For his match against Byakuya, Ichigo learns his Bankai, Tensa Zangetsu (天鎖斬月, literally “Heaven Chain Slaying Moon”), which highly increases his speed.
 After a long fight, he defeats Byakuya, who confesses why he tried to kill his sister.
 Captain Sōsuke Aizen, who faked his death prior, have been behind Rukia's sentencing and the chaos that plagued the Soul Society.
 He leaves the Soul Society and flees to the realm of Hollows, Hueco Mundo.

 In time, Aizen targets Karakura Town with an army of Arrancars, Hollows that assumed human form with Soul Reaper powers, after subjecting them to the Hōgyoku.
 In order to defeat the Arrancars and to control his Hollow powers, Ichigo begins to train with the group of Soul Reaper outcasts known as the Vizard.
 During the invasion of Karakura Town, Ichigo's friend Orihime Inoue has been abducted by Ulquiorra Cifer, one of Aizen's strongest Arrancars: The Espadas.
 Ichigo and his friends independently head to Hueco Mundo to find Orihime.
-After defeating the Espada Grimmjow Jaegerjaquez, Ichigo manages to save Orihime and defeat Ulquiorra.
+After defeating the Espada Grimmjow Jaegerjaquez, Ichigo manages to save Orihime and defeat Ulquiorra using his internal power of hollow.
 Soon after, Ichigo returns from Hueco Mundo to Karakura Town, and confront Aizen.
 During the battle interim, Ichigo learns a technique called the Final Getsuga Tenshō (最後の月牙天衝, Saigo no Getsuga Tenshō, literally “The Final Moon Fang Heaven-Piercer”) that weakens and defeats Aizen, allowing Urahara to seal him within a kidō barrier, at the cost of Ichigo's power.

 Seventeen months later, Ichigo becomes a senior in high school.
 The start of the Lost Agent arc describes his life after losing his power.
 One day, he meets Kūgo Ginjō, a Fullbringer from the group Xcution.
 Ginjo offers to replenish Ichigo's Soul Reaper powers in return for helping him and his group to become ordinary humans.
 With their help, Ichigo unlocks his own Fullbring powers through his Substitute Soul Reaper Badge.
 However, Ichigo later learns that Ginjo and his ally Shūkurō Tsukishima, a Fullbringer with ability to change people's memories, used him to take Fullbring powers for Xcution's use.
 Rukia transfers the Reiatsu of the Gotei 13's senior officers and other Soul Reapers through a special sword and restores Ichigo's Soul Reaper powers.
 Ichigo fights Ginjo with his improved Shinigami powers and during their duel, it is revealed that Ginjo was the first Substitute Soul Reaper.
 Despite learning the truth, Ichigo resolves to protect everyone and help other Soul Reapers defeat Ginjo.
 Though learning from Ginjō that the Soul Society monitor and limit their powers, Ichigo promises the Soul Reapers to continue fighting by their side.

 While patrolling Karakura Town, Ichigo is informed about the invasion of Hueco Mundo by Wandenreich, a group of Quincies.
 He goes to Hueco Mundo with his friends to liberate it from one of the Wandenreich's high-ranked officers Quilge Opie.
 Later, Ichigo finds out that the Quincies are attacking the Soul Society.
 Arriving just after Captain Commander Yamamoto's death, Ichigo encounters the Wandenreich's leader Yhwach.
 During the fight against Yhwach that ends with a draw, Ichigo's Zanpakutō is shattered and Yhwach leaves the Soul Society.
 Ichigo returns to the World of the Living, where he learns the truth that his mother was a pure-blood Quincy who was on a verge of hollowification after she was infected by White, Aizen's experimental Hollow.
 She was saved by Isshin at the cost of his Soul Reaper powers.
 Ichigo later learns that entity he believed to be Zangetsu is actually the embodiment of his Quincy powers while his inner Hollow is the True Zangetsu.
 Despite this, Ichigo still accept him as he gains his reforged true Zanpakutō in its new split true Shikai form.
 During the second invasion by the Wandenreich, Ichigo and his friends confront Yhwach at the Soul King's Palace.
-Ichigo gets overwhelmed, but Tsukishima and Orihime's combined efforts fixed his broken true Tensa Zangetsu.
+Ichigo gets overwhelmed, but Tsukishima and Orihime's combined efforts fixed his broken True Tensa Zangetsu.
 Together with Uryū, Renji and Aizen, Ichigo defeats Yhwach.

 As revealed in the light novel Bleach: Can't Fear Your Own World, Ichigo was a potential heir of the Soul King due to the nature of his origins and was spared the burden when a new Soul King was created from Yhwach's remains.
 The manga's epilogue, taking place ten years after Yhwach's defeat, Ichigo and Orihime had a son named Kazui, who destroys the remnants of Yhwach's power.